NEXT plc – Annual report – 27 January 2024

 Our stakeholders

-Our key stakeholder groups are set out below.
+Our key stakeholder groups are set out below, with an explanation of why we have identified each as key to NEXT’s business.
 Our many and varied engagement processes help lead us to a better understanding of what matters to our stakeholders.
-Their views and needs, as well as the consequences of any decision in the long term are then considered in the business decisions made by the Board and across the entire Company, at all levels.
-We do this through various methods, including: direct engagement by Board members; receiving reports and updates from members of management who engage with such groups; and coverage in our Board papers of relevant stakeholder interests with regard to proposed plans.
+Their views and needs, as well as the consequences of any decision in the long term, are then considered in the business decisions made by the Board and across the entire Company, at all levels.
+We do this through various methods, including: direct engagement by Board members; receiving reports and updates from members of management who engage with various stakeholders; and coverage in our Board papers of relevant stakeholder interests with regard to proposed plans.

 Our workforce

-Each of our executive directors joined NEXT as employees over 25 years ago, prior to being promoted to the Board.
+Our current executive directors have a combined services of over 140 years in the NEXT Group.
 This gives them extensive knowledge of the business as well as an acute insight into the mood, culture and views of their colleagues.
-All are based at NEXT Head Office and have a high degree of personal oversight and engagement in the business.
+All of our executive directors have a high degree of personal oversight and engagement in the business.
 The Board also engages in the following ways:

-• Presentations on performance and strategy from the Chief Executive and the Group Finance Director following the announcements of our trading results.
+- Presentations on performance and strategy from the Chief Executive and the Group Finance Director to our workforce following the announcements of our key trading results.
+Where possible, the directors present to the business in person, but a video link is sent to remote employees.

-Engagement with our employees has never been more vital to the success of our business.
-In another year of uncertainty, we continued to engage with our workforce about their health and safety as COVID restrictions were lifted and workers were encouraged back to their usual work locations.
+Engagement with our employees has always been vital to the success of our business.
+We continued to engage with our workforce about their health and safety.

-Our RRR forums are supplemented by Communication In Action (CIA) meetings which take place regularly throughout the year.
-Each business function and area has a nominated CIA representative, and employees are able to submit question to RRR forums via CIA meetings.
-One purpose of CIA meetings is to agree initiatives coming out of the RRR forums.
+Our Business Review Meetings were supplemented by Your Team Voice meetings which take place regularly throughout the year.
+Each business function and area has a nominated Your Team Voice representative, and employees are able to submit questions to Business Review Meetings via Your Team Voice meetings.
+One purpose of Your Team Voice meetings is to agree initiatives coming out of the Business Review Meetings.

 Employee engagement surveys